 Laws create the setting in which better qualifications can be designed and delivered.
-The passing of legislation is a necessary but not sufficient condition, and it must be implemented to achieve the desired results.
+The passing of legislation is a necessary but not sufficient condition for qualifications reform.
+Laws must be implemented to achieve the desired results.

-- Don't delay any necessary legislative process. - Ensure legislation covers the key functions identified in this chapter. - Ensure new legislation is based on an agreed strategy for reform. - Map existing legislation to identify what needs to be done. - Make sure new and existing education and labour market legislation is aligned. - Enact regulation that empowers actors, rather than seeks to control them. - Use primary legislation to establish principles, and secondary legislation for operational functions. - Consult stakeholders when drafting legislation. - Regulate stakeholders' involvement in policy, design, and implementation, and remove legislative obstacles to that involvement. - Don't design laws that cannot be implemented.
+- Don't delay any necessary legislative process. - Ensure legislation covers the key functions identified in this chapter. - Ensure new legislation is based on an agreed strategy - Map existing legislation to identify what needs to be done. - Make sure new and existing education and labour market legislation is aligned. - Enact regulation that empowers actors, rather than seeks to control them. - Use primary legislation to establish principles, and secondary legislation for operational functions. - Consult/involve stakeholders when drafting legislation. - Regulate stakeholders' involvement in policy, design, and implementation, and remove legislative obstacles to that involvement. - Don't design laws that cannot be implemented. - Allocate resources and institutional capacities to implement laws.